rislammb/full-stack-army/projects/raffle-draw/README.md

 [Click](https://raffle-draw-5j94.onrender.com)

-This live project initialy served from `viewServer.js` and this file import `viewRoutes.js` and `viewCntrollers.js` file.
-If you want REST api edit in `package.json` file.
+This live project is initially served from `viewServer.js` and this file imports `viewRoutes.js` and `viewControllers.js` files.
+If you want the REST API, you need to edit the `package.json` file.
 From-

 ```json
 "start": "node viewServer.js"